cisagov/development-guide/dev_envs/mac-env-setup.md

 ### iTerm2 (recommended) ###

-To set up iTerm2 - a MacOS terminal replacement with some nifty features - visit the [iTerm2 download page](https://www.iterm2.com/downloads.html) to get the latest stable release.
+To set up iTerm2 - a macOS terminal replacement with some nifty features - visit the [iTerm2 download page](https://www.iterm2.com/downloads.html) to get the latest stable release.
 Install it by double-clicking the downloaded `zip` file and dragging the extracted `iTerm` application file to the